 The longer you’ve had your eating disorder, the harder it is to change the way you think.
 This is not to say you can’t recover.
-It just means that the incredibly hard business of changing what you do is only the beginning.
+It just means the hard business of changing what you do is only the beginning.
 Fixing broken thinking patterns is where the real work lies.
-If you can’t do it, you will eventually fall back into old behaviours.
+If you can’t do that, you’ll fall back into old behaviours.
+It’s inevitable.

 You don’t notice how broken your thinking is when you’re in the grips of the disease.
-I started noticing it more once I had some solid time in with the behavioural changes.
-Suddenly, all the “fat” thoughts, judgements, and directives were glaring.
+I started noticing it more once I had solid time in with my behavioural changes.
+Suddenly, the “fat” thoughts, judgments, and directives were glaring.
 Before, they were just background chatter, a soundtrack for the actions I was taking.

-Noticing what the eating disorder is saying is a win, absolutely, but noticing is only part of the process.
-The important step is changing the thoughts.
+Noticing what the eating disorder is saying is a win, absolutely, but only part of the process.
+The important step is changing those thoughts.
 Challenging them, countering them, and rewriting them so they’re more suitable for the non-eating disordered person you’re working on becoming.
 I assume the final step is not having eating-disordered thoughts at all.
-I wish I had a timeline for when that might happen; unfortunately rewiring neural pathways takes time.
+I wish I had a timeline for when that might happen; unfortunately, rewiring neural pathways takes time.

 It’s odd how you have all the time in the world for the problem but can’t bear to spend any time on the solution.
 I gave up decades to my eating disorder, yet I resent the time it’s taking to get better.
 I want it fixed now.
 I want recovery to be easier.

 Five years ago, I went into treatment for what I hope will be the final time.
-It was an intervention-based decision and the fact that I was at “do or die” definitely contributed to my willingness to go away for help.
+It was an intervention-based decision and the fact that I was at “do or die” contributed to my willingness to accept help.
 I’ve spent my adult life determined to stop but unable to, even when I ended up in emergency rooms.
 I knew death was a possible consequence but the threat didn’t feel real.
-But things started happening and suddenly, it loomed uncomfortably close.
-So, get busy living or get busy dying. *
+But things happened and suddenly, it loomed close.
+Get busy living or get busy dying. *

 I only threw up twice while I was in treatment.
 That’s two times in three and a half months, the best I’d managed since nineteen.
-More importantly, I was able to continue the behavioural changes upon leaving.
-First, it was not throwing up for a few weeks, then a month, then a couple of months.
-My latest stint of sober eating will reach eight months on Friday.
+More importantly, I was able to continue with some of the behavioural changes upon leaving.
+First, it was not throwing up for a few weeks at a time, then it was abstaining for a few months.
+My latest run of vomit-free eating will reach eight months on Friday.
 I consider that to be a miracle.

-There is fallout from having a prolonged eating disorder, of course, something health practitioners perhaps don’t emphasize enough in the early days.
+The fallout from a prolonged eating disorder is perhaps something health practitioners don’t emphasize enough in the early days.
 I might have fought harder if I knew the consequences of soft bones, organ problems, and essential toothlessness were pretty much guaranteed.
 I might have fought harder if they told me the eating disorder was making my depression worse.
-Or, I might not have.
-The desire to be thin wasn’t qualified; it was at all costs.
+Or, maybe not.
+My desire wasn’t qualified; it was thin at all costs.
 Still, late is better than never.
 At least that’s what I tell myself.

-The eating is reasonably stable and the purging is pretty much under control but I get disheartened at times because I don’t have my brain back.
-The sobriety that has been so hard-fought for is still primarily of the body.
+The eating is reasonably stable and the purging is pretty much under control but I get disheartened at times because I still don’t have my brain back.
+The sobriety that has been so hard-fought for is primarily of the body.
 I’d say my brain is about forty percent recovered.
-That is, I think like someone without an eating disorder about forty percent of the time.
+That is, I think I think like someone without an eating disorder forty percent of the time.
 The rest of the time is something else.

-I still kind of believe that I need to be thin in order to be acceptable.
-I still struggle to live in a body that I vaguely dislike for being imperfect (though vaguely dislike is better than the extreme loathing I used to evince); I still judge the amount of flesh I carry; I still check for visible bones.
-I still worry about clothing sizes and the thigh gap and the diameter of my upper arms and I worry about what kind of person I am if I’m physically imperfect.
+I still kind of believe I need to be thin to be acceptable.
+I still struggle to live in a body I vaguely dislike for being imperfect (though “vaguely dislike” is better than the extreme loathing I used to engage in); I still judge my worth by the amount of flesh I carry.
+I still worry about my clothing size and my thigh gap and the diameter of my upper arms and what kind of person I am if I’m physically imperfect.
 I also worry about what kind of person worries about such a shallow thing.
-I still freak out if I get bloated.
-I talk myself out of the panic these thoughts contribute to now, however, and that’s new.

 I also still restrict.
-Sometimes I think it’s okay to do that.
-Sometimes I pretend the eating disorder voice isn’t talking to me.
+Sometimes, I even pretend I think it’s okay.
+Sometimes, I pretend the eating disorder voice isn’t talking to me.
 Sometimes, I let it take me where it wants to go.
 Habit and the sixty percent, I suppose.

-I decided finally that trying to lose about ten pounds would be okay as long as I was also improving my diet.
-More protein – something that is hard to re-introduce when you’ve had an eating disorder.
+I finally decided that trying to lose ten pounds would be okay as long as I was improving my diet.
+More protein – something that’s hard to re-introduce when you’ve had an eating disorder.
 More vegetables – I still tend to avoid sides.
 More fresh fruit.

 It seemed like a good idea at the time.
 I should’ve been more suspicious of my eating disorder’s silence.
-I should have talked about losing weight with my therapists – avoiding discussing the choices you’re making with the experts trying to help you is a sign you should probably pay attention to.
+I should’ve talked about losing weight with my therapists – avoiding discussing the choices you’re making with the experts trying to help you is a sign you should pay attention to.

 At any rate, I went ahead, lost a little weight, cut back on my intake, started wearing baggy clothes, and watched my bones get more defined.
-I also started revelling a bit in the feelings of hunger that come from a reduced caloric intake.
+I started reveling once again in the feelings of hunger that come from a reduced caloric intake.

 Dangerous stuff.
 Slippery slope.

-I went back to using small bowls and I didn’t even think about it.
-It’s a pretty common eating disorder thing.
+I went back to using small bowls without even think about it.
+It’s a common eating disorder thing.
 You use small dishes, small cutlery, small portions.
-You start to think it’s normal.
-You start to think that a serving of dinner in a half-cup bowl is a good thing.
+It allows you to think the amounts you portion out are normal.
+You start thinking dinner in a half-cup bowl is a good thing.

 Sneaky, sneaky, sneaky.
 Eating disorders and other addiction-style problems are sneaky.
-They really don’t want you to get unhooked.
-I get it; where would they go if you were all better?
-So, they dig in.
+They don’t want you to get unhooked.
+I get it: where would they go if you were better?
+They dig in.
 They mount covert campaigns.

 I’m a bit irritated with myself for succumbing.
-I’m a bit irritated that I went ahead with something I knew deep down was a bad idea.
+I’m a bit irritated I went ahead with something I knew deep down was a bad idea.
 However, I’m also kind of chuffed that I figured it out before things got out of hand.
-I’m pleased that I recognized I was in dangerous territory before things got dire.
-But that voice still thinks I should lose weight.
+I’m pleased I recognized dangerous territory before things got dire.
+Even so, the inside voice still thinks I should lose weight.

-The thoughts part of the eating disorder is hard to break free from.
+The thoughts parts of the eating disorder are hard to break free from.
 It’s the biggest challenge.
 It takes the most time.
-It shows up everywhere.
+The thinking shows up everywhere and infects everything.

-My thinking is better than it has been for most of my adult life.
-It’s not great thinking, it’s still not anything like the brain of someone who hasn’t had an eating disorder, but there are improvements.
-I still make odd bargains with food, I still eat in somewhat dysfunctional ways, I still obsess over the imperfections of my body.
-But I do some things right.
-I eat three meals.
+My current thinking is better than it has been for most of my adult life.
+It’s not great thinking, it’s not the thinking of someone who hasn’t had an eating disorder, but I am improving.
+I still make odd bargains with food, I still eat in dysfunctional ways, and I still obsess over my imperfections.
+But there are wins.
+I eat three meals a day.
 I eat snacks.
 I engage in moderate exercise only.
-I’ve avoided the temptation to go back to eliminating whole categories.
-I stay away from “healthy” food fads.
+I’ve avoided the temptation to eliminate whole categories of food for suspect motivations.
+I stay away from food fads.
 I try to say nice things to my hips and thighs, or at least not trash-talk them.
 I’m working on liking myself and being comfortable in my skin.

-Most importantly, I argue with the eating disorder thoughts.
+But arguing with the eating disorder thoughts is the most important thing.
 I counter them with logic.
+I counter them with hate (that one might not be therapist-approved).
 I remind myself that fat isn’t a feeling.
 I remember that most of the time, I don’t want to end up dead.

 I get impatient but rewiring the brain takes as long as it takes.
-One day, I’ll be able to exercise for twenty minutes and just enjoy the experience.
-I won’t argue with myself about doing ten more minutes because my body needs serious work if I’m going to be perfect.
-I won’t consider making the proposed extra ten an extra twenty because thighs, and I won’t think about how forty minutes every day for a week would mean I could lose at five pounds and wouldn’t that be great?
+One day, I’ll be able to exercise for twenty minutes and enjoy the experience.
+I won’t argue with myself about doing ten minutes more because my body needs serious work.
+I won’t consider making the proposed extra ten an extra twenty because, thighs, and I won’t think about how forty minutes every day for a week would mean I could lose five pounds by Sunday, and wouldn’t that be great?

 Eventually, my brain will get there.
-Eventually, I won’t have to address and reformat my thoughts.
-Eventually, I will order the first food that appeals from the menu, without checking out the salads.
+Eventually, I won’t have to reformat my thoughts.
+Eventually, I’ll order the first food that appeals from the menu, without checking out the salads.
 Until then, you just keep doing the work.
 You argue with your eating disorder voice.
-You remind yourself ad nauseum that the eating disorder is a liar.
-You ignore the little voices the neuroses send that tell you it’s too hard and taking too long.
+You remind yourself ad nauseum the eating disorder is a liar.
+You ignore the little voices that tell you it’s too hard and taking too long.
 You get ready for battle 7,295 because, why not?

-What else are you going to do with your time but work on being better?
-It’s a reasonable pursuit for anyone.
+What else am I going to do with my time but work on recovery?
+It’s a reasonable pursuit to engage in (some of the time: don’t make it your life).
 Besides, I know how re-engaging with my eating disorder ends.